ashhhlynn/boxd/README.md

 # Boxd.
-> A Letterboxd inspired social media application created with JavaScript and React with Ruby on Rails for rating films to a personal film diary, adding films to a watchlist, and tracking film activity by followed users.
+> A Letterboxd inspired social media application built with JavaScript and React with Ruby on Rails for rating films to a personal film diary, adding films to a watchlist, and tracking film activity by followed users.
 Styled with Semantic UI React and CSS.
 >
 > Check out the <a href="https://film-app.onrender.com/">live</a> and <a href="https://vimeo.com/863275157/4f031b953e">video</a> demos.